mydatahack/terraform-aws-examples/README.md

 1. Use [Deploy-S3]('./Deploy-S3) to create bucket.
 This doesn't have backend configured, which means state will be stored locally.
 This is fine for creating a bucket for Terraform state management.

-2. There are two options for pointing the state to backend: do it in the backend config in the tf file or do it as a commandline argument.
+2. There are two options for pointing the state to backend: do it in the backend config in the tf file or do it as a command line argument.

 ```t
 terraform {